 Minimum Length of Stay: 6-12 months preferred

 Interns participate in all aspects of farm life, including vegetable production, orchard and animal care.
 Tasks may include milking cows and goats, making cheese, raising chicks, cleaning the chicken coop and barn, slaughtering animals for food, mowing, weeding, planting and harvesting, pruning fruit trees, harvesting and packing produce for sale, and attending weekly farmer’s markets.
 Interns also rotate with the 2 farm families through meal cook and clean shifts.
-We have a weekly meeting to coordinate schedules, discuss upcoming projects, and troubleshoot any difficulties that have arisen, and we are also open to meeting with interns in a classroom setting to facilitate their learning goals.
+We have a weekly meeting to coordinate schedules, discuss upcoming projects, and troubleshoot any difficulties that have arisen, and we are also open to meeting with interns in a formal learning setting to facilitate their learning goals.
 Altogether we expect around 40 hours of work per week, which can be condensed into 4 days/wk for interns who want more time for personal projects or off-farm income (there are often opportunities to pick up extra paid work on neighboring farms).
 We have had interns stay anywhere from 1 month to more than 1 year.
 We find that 6 to 12 months is ideal to get the most out of the experience.
 We typically have 2-3 interns at a time, year round, and we like to line people up as far in advance as possible, so feel free to contact us if you’re interested in working with us at a later time.

 Meals: 3 organic meals per day are shared with our family, sourced primarily from our farm and neighboring farms.
 We prepare nearly everything from scratch, including grinding our own flour for bread, making masa for tortillas from our own corn, rendering lard, making cheese, and lots of fermentation projects.

 Housing: Interns generally have their own room or one of 2 small stand-alone cabins.
 Our house is close by the cabins and the kitchen and bathroom are always available.
 We also have a composting toilet and we're working on a solar shower.
-At times when the buildings are full interns are sometimes asked to stay in a large, comfortable tent.

 Preferred method of Contact: email